This is what Ofsted said about our governors and their excellent work:

 I love the cinema and watching films and toy with various forms of keeping fit.

-Allison Justice– Staff Governor
+Allison Justice– Staff Governor (Associate)

 Originally from Canada but have lived in the US, South Korea and England.
 I started my career in the classroom as a Primary trained teacher.
 After teaching in Canada, South Korea and England, I began working in recruitment in order to help teachers find positive experiences when they decide to secure a post either locally or internationally.